YarnikeyZ/filework/README.md

 # filework
-Simple python file working script
+Simple python file working script that shows files like "ls" or "dir" but can sort them in folders.

 Check the config first!